COSC3020/pancake-sort-m-blaze-ai/README.md

 number of comparisons of pancakes?
 What is it in terms of the number of flips?
 Add your answer to this markdown file.

+Asymptotic Runtime: ((n-1)n)/2 = $\Theta$(n^2)

+Flips:
+array length = n pancakes
+subarray = [0, 1, 2, ..., i-1], takes i-1 comparisons

+For each position, i, you perform 1 flip to bring the max to the front if needed, and 1 flip to bring it to its final position.
+This results in at most 2 flips per iteration for n-1 iterations, giving us the Flips runtime of 2(n-1) ∈ $\Theta$(n), thus $\Theta$(n).

+“I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”

+For this assignment, I consulted with Chat GPT for clarity on my writing and to check my math was correct.